frederic-perez/AmE-dictionary/dictionary.md

 __liquefied__ _v_ :two::shit: _Liquefied natural gas._
 __liquefy__
 __list > listing boat__
+__list an address__ _v_ :three::shit: _M.
+Walk, 24, who listed an address in the 2300 block of West Springfield Avenue, was charged with driving under the influence._
 __listening session__
 __listing__  _One current listing is a $30 million property._
 __listless__